-The following table describes the fields on the Port MED Local Policy tab.
+Use the data in the following table to use the Port MED Local Policy tab.

 Name Description PortNum Indicates the port number.
-This is a read-only cell.
-PolicyAppType Indicates the policy application type.
+This is a read-only cell. РоіісуАррТуре Indicates the policy application type.
 This is a read- only cell.
 PolicyVlanID Indicates the extension of the VLAN Identifier for the port, as defined in IEEE 802.1P-1998.
 A value of 1 through 4094 is used to define a valid PVID.
 A value of 0 is used if the device is using priority tagged frames, meaning that only the 802.1p priority level is significant and the default VID of the ingress port is being used instead.
 A value of 4095 is reserved for implementation use.
 DEFAULT: 0 PolicyPriority Indicates the value of the 802.1p priority which is associated with the local port.
 DEFAULT: 6 PolicyDscp Specifies the value of the Differentiated Service Code Point (DSCP) as defined in IETF RFC 2474 and RFC 2475 that is associated with the given port on the local system.
 DEFAULT: 46 PolicyTagged Indicates whether the application is using a tagged VLAN, untagged VLAN, or does not support a port based VLAN operation.